dlebansais/Easly-Controller/README.md

 + Splitting the block with the focus in two.
 + Merging the block with the focus and the previous block.
 + Cycling through variations of bodies and features.
++ Splitting an identifier in two parts, separated by a dot, in a qualified name.
++ Simplifying a node.